Cord Blood Specimen Collection Guide

 Following documents/items are also provided with the kit separately to facilitate procurement process

-1 Client Identification Form (To be completed by the parents and sent with the sample)
+1 Client Identification Form (To be sent with sample)

-This simple procedure must be done in a sterile environment as soon as possible after the safe delivery of the baby and after the cord has been clamped; please ensure that the cord is clamped as close to baby’s abdomen as safe to do so.
+This simple procedure must be done in a sterile environment as soon as possible after the safe delivery of the baby and after the cord has been clamped and cut as close to the baby's abdomen as possible.

 PLEASE ENSURE THAT THE CORD REMAINS CLAMPED AT ALL TIMES.